RAUI-labs/raui/README.md

 user has to do is to just activate navigation features for them (using [`NavItemActive`] unit props).
 RAUI integrations that want to just use use default interactions engine should make use of this struct composed in them and call its [`interact`] method with information about what input change was made.
-There is an example of that feature covered in Tetra integration crate (`TetraInteractionsEngine` struct).
+There is an example of that feature covered in RAUI App crate (`AppInteractionsEngine` struct).

 [`NavSignal`]: core::widget::component::interactive::navigation::NavSignal